Ryofu りょうふう

 Characteristics

-Ryofu is a sencha cultivar with mid- to late-harvesting characteristics, resistance to cold and diseases, and the quality of the sencha tea is good.
-In the nursery, it roots well and is easy to propagate, with a reported 90% survival rate with some regional exceptions.
-The 3 first years of the tree’s growth are also good, with a tall shape and stretched stock shape.
-The growth behavior is similar to Yabukita in terms of growth timings, with a higher height and slightly more branches.
-Survival rate from nursery to field reported a 100% rate in almost all testing regions.
+Ryofu is a sencha cultivar known for its mid- to late-harvesting characteristics, cold and disease resistance, and high-quality sencha tea.
+It roots well and propagates easily in nurseries with a reported 90% survival rate, though some regional exceptions exist.
+The tree’s growth is good for the first three years, developing a tall shape and stretched root stock.
+Its growth behaviour mirrors Yabukita, with similar growth timings and slightly more branches.
+Survival from nursery to field is consistently high, with a 100% rate reported in almost all testing regions.

 References